Mr-struct/react-bulma-theme/README.md

 # React bulma theme

-react-bulma-theme is a component that wraps your app and provide bulma themes easly
+react-bulma-theme is a component that wraps your app and provide bulma themes easily

 # Getting Started